coli-saar/am-parser/README.md

 It is best, to set up a conda environment for experimentation with the parser.

-__Internal note:__ this is already set up on the saarland servers, see details [here](https://github.com/coli-saar/am-parser/wiki/Setup-on-the-Saarland-servers).
+__Internal note:__ this is already set up on the Saarland servers, see details [here](https://github.com/coli-saar/am-parser/wiki/Setup-on-the-Saarland-servers).

 ### Things to play around with
 The configuration files have many places where you can make changes and see how it affects parsing performance.